BenjaminVadant/leaflet-ugeojson/README.md

 * pollTime: the time in ms between 2 updates without moving.
 Default : 0 (ie no automatic update)

 * parameters: additional parameters to the post requests,
+* once : allow to load the layer only once.
+Default : false

 ## How to use the "parameters" option?
 This option can be used in 2 ways :